17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 6. Answer WIIFM and WDIMTM Questions

-Although you could be knee-deep in Salesforce implementation, there could still be people in your organization with the question, “What’s in it for me?”
+While you might be knee-deep in Salesforce implementation, there could still be people in your organization with the question, “What’s in it for me?”
 (WIIFM).

 Of course, employees also need to understand their role in the Salesforce adoption process (WDIMTM).
 In this case, the WDIMTM for the sales team could be that they need to migrate all current contacts into Salesforce over the course of two weeks.
 For the customer service team, the WDIMTM would be the requirement to transfer active CS tickets to Salesforce within that same time period.